 USOS is a social justice driven association that exists as a cooperation between the University of Antwerp and the Flemish-Dutch Region of the Jesuit Order.
 This unique collaboration materialises in the task to support the University of Antwerp in its ambition to become a globally engaged university.
 USOS employs two strategies to this end, notably (1) global citizenship education and (2) the promotion of partnerships with the Global South.

 - USOS's educational activities are characterised by experiential learning, reflection, dialogue and critical debate.
 To this end, USOS collaborates with the university's nine faculties.
 Whenever possible, our activities are carried out in joint ownership with our partners in the Global South, for example when it concerns our exposure programmes.

 - USOS facilitates and strengthens collaborations between University of Antwerp and institutions of higher education in the Global South, notably in DR Congo, India, Morocco, Nicaragua, Suriname and Brazil.
 The partnerships strive for equality and reciprocity.
 They are are based on trust and mutual understanding and give rise to student and staff exchanges.

-USOS was founded in 1985 by the former UFSIA and the Flemish Province of the Jesuit Order.
-Following the merger of the three Antwerp universities, the newly-founded University of Antwerp (UA) took over from UFSIA in its care of and commitment to USOS.
+USOS was founded in 1985 by the former UFSIA (Universitaire Faculteiten Sint-Ignatius te Antwerpen) and the Flemish Province of the Jesuit Order.
+Following the merger of the three Antwerp universities in 2003, the newly-founded University of Antwerp took over the care of and commitment to USOS.